 Thoth was a great magician who knew “all that is hidden under the heavenly vault”.
 He used his knowledge to help Isis after the murder of her husband Osiris by his brother Set.
 With the help of Anubis he created the first mummification ritual and helped resurrect Osiris (albeit in the land of the Dead).
-He also protected Isis´s son Horus by driving a magical poison from his body when he was very young and supported him in his fight to gain the throne which was rightfully his.
+He also protected the son of Isis, Horus, by driving a magical poison from his body when he was very young and supported him in his fight to gain the throne which was rightfully his.

 The Greeks associated Thoth with the messenger god Hermes.
 The two deities were combined to form Hermes Trismegistus and Khmun was renamed Hermopolis (“city of Hermes”).
 This version of Thoth remains popular with occultists today.